savchenko/debian/roles/etesync/README.md

 - It is recommended you do not define `esc_admin` and allow playbook to choose a random word for it.
 - If you _do_ define `esc_admin`, ensure it is at least 3 characters long.
 - Role will not create another superuser if there is already one in DB.
-- UFW/nftables are not covered in this role, use [base role] for it, like so
+- UFW/nftables are not covered in this role, use [base role](https://github.com/savchenko/debian/tree/bullseye/roles/base/) for it, like so:
   ```yaml
   ufw_rule:
   - { comment: 'Allow EteSync admin', direction: 'in', from: 'any', port: '1234', proto: 'tcp', rule: 'allow' }